ABC’s of Couponing: “L” is for “Lingo”

 Double Coupons (full explanation HERE): Only certain stores will double a coupon.
 When a store “doubles a coupon”, the store still only gets refunded the value of the coupon from the manufacturer.
 They take the extra amount they doubled out of their own pockets, as an advertising expense.

-ECB: Extra Care Bucks.
+EB: Extra Bucks.
 This coupons print at the bottom of your CVS receipt when you purchase items that are specially marked in their weekly circulars.

 E-Coupons (full explanation HERE): Also known as Clipless or Loadable coupons.
 Instead of printing the coupon, you load it onto your store loyalty card.
 When you scan your loyalty card at the cash register, or give your phone number, you will automatically receive the savings if you’ve made a qualifying purchase!